sdillingham/2018-portfolio/README.md

 ## Dependencies

 This project uses [Slim](http://slim-lang.com/) and [SCSS](http://sass-lang.com/) for making markup and stylesheets more fun and powerful.
-It also relies on Thoughtbot's [Bourbon](http://bourbon.io/) & [Neat](http://neat.bourbon.io/) SASS libraries, though the Neat dependency isn't essential and shoule be removed at some point.
+It also relies on Thoughtbot's [Bourbon](http://bourbon.io/) & [Neat](http://neat.bourbon.io/) SASS libraries, though the Neat dependency isn't essential and should be removed at some point.

 ## Installation